Andre Reed: "The Comeback"

-In addition to the important role he played in taking the Bills to four consecutive Super Bowls, Reed is also remembered for his contributions to the Bills' January 3, 1993, playoff victory over the Houston Oilers, a game that has come to be known simply as "The Comeback."
+In addition to the role he played in taking the Bills to four consecutive Super Bowls, Reed is also remembered for his contributions to the Bills' January 3, 1993, playoff victory over the Houston Oilers, a game that has come to be known as "The Comeback."
 In the game, which Houston led 35–3 during the third quarter, Reed caught three touchdowns in the second half, leading Buffalo's rally from a 32-point deficit in what became the largest comeback in NFL history.
 Reed finished the game with eight receptions for 136 yards and three touchdowns.
-The game has been enshrined in NFL history as one of the greatest games ever played.
-It also is recognized as one of the largest comebacks by any team in the history of all of the American professional sports.
+The game is recognized as one of the largest comebacks by any team in the history of all of the American professional sports.
 Following the Bills' victory over Houston, Reed went on to catch eight passes for 152 yards in the Bills' 52–17 Super Bowl XXVII loss, on January 31, 1993, to the Dallas Cowboys.